Hurtak/clean-architecture/README.md

 ## Remaining work

--   Maybe Zod validation errors should not get returned directly by API in `additonalData` but transformed to out own data type in api-ports?
+-   Maybe Zod validation errors should not get returned directly by API in `additionalData` but transformed to out own data type in api-ports?
 -   Maybe add more than one thing in the use-case, something like dummy email service?
 So we have more than one of each in the use case?

 ## Nice to have

--   400 (JSON parse error) & 404 should return JSON as a response?
--   make sure every response is JSON bases
+-   make sure every response is JSON based
-    -   400 JSON parse error is text
+    -   400 JSON parse error response is a text
-    -   404 is text
+    -   404 response is a text
-    -   500 is text
+    -   500 response is a text
 -   add tests

 ## Related articles links